jaksonlabs/jakson/INSTALL.md

 with all logs, use `cmake -DBUILD_TYPE=Debug -DLOG_TRACE=on -DLOG_INFO=on -DLOG_WARN=on -DLOG_DEBUG=on .`.

-A tool to work with CARBON files (called `carbon-tool`) is shipped with this library.
+A tool to work with CARBON files (called `ark-carbon`) is shipped with this library.
 The build process is
 ```
 cmake .
-make carbon-tool
+make ark-carbon
 ```
 After a successful build, the tool is located in the `build` directory.
 The tool supports the POSIX standard for its arguments.
-Type `build/carbon-tool` for usage instructions.
+Type `build/ark-carbon` for usage instructions.

 Examples files are located in the `examples` directory.
 All example targets are built with
 ```